ankitects/ankimobile-docs/src/study-tools.md

 **User Action 1-8**

 From 2.0.88+.
+An advanced feature that allows you to trigger JavaScript in the review screen.

+Some shared decks provide keyboard shortcuts to perform actions like revealing a hint, or revealing the next cloze deletion.
+If that action is available as a public function, you can tell AnkiMobile to call it when a user action is triggered.
+This makes it possible to trigger the action with your gamepad instead.

-Allows you to trigger JavaScript in the review screen, so that you can do things like reveal a hint using a game controller.
-For example, if your card template provides a `revealNext()` function, you can assign that to User Action 1 with the following code:
+To define a user action, you must know the function the card template provides.
+If you know it provides a `revealNext()` function for example, you can tell AnkiMobile to call it with the following code:

 ```
 var userJs1 = revealNext;
 ```

+Please note that standard Anki templates do not provide any actions - this feature is only useful for triggering actions you have written yourself, and ones that certain shared decks provide.

 # Study Options